nimishamw/diem/developers.diem.com/docs/transactions/basics-life-of-txn.md

 * The order of the transactions
 * The execution results of the transactions to be included in the block

-Refer to <Glossary>Merkle accumulator</Glossary> for information on how a transaction is appended to the data structure representing the Diem Blockchain.
+Refer to [Merkle accumulator](../reference/glossary#merkle-accumulator) for information on how a transaction is appended to the data structure representing the Diem Blockchain.

 #### 1. VM → Storage